 Kids of all ages can explore habitats, uncover plant mysteries, and learn about garden wildlife at fun, hands-on exhibits throughout the Discovery Garden.

-Designed by the award-winning firm Michael Van Valkenburgh Associates, BBG’s new and expanded Discovery Garden offers exciting exhibits and activities for the next generation of naturalists.
-This immersive landscape—created especially for the Garden’s youngest visitors—encourages children to explore nature through hands-on experiences as they investigate plants and animals in a meadow, marsh, woodland, fruit and vegetable garden, and four seasons garden.
+This immersive landscape—created especially for the Garden’s youngest visitors—encourages children to explore nature through hands-on experiences as they investigate plants and animals in different habitat spaces.

 School and Camp Group Visits to the Discovery Garden